 The No Build Alternative from the draft EA remains an option, and assumes that all other currently programmed, committed, or funded transportation projects in the study area would be completed, including the ongoing Minnesota Avenue Revitalization project.

 In coordination with the preliminary design, DDOT is studying interchange modifications at DC-295 and Benning Road NE.

-Cost estimates prepared for the ongoing Benning Road Streetcar and Bridges Transportation Improvements EA put the total project construction cost for the preferred alternative at about $175 million, which includes roadway, bridge, and streetcar capital costs.
+Cost estimates prepared for the ongoing Benning Road Streetcar and Bridges Transportation Improvements EA put the total project construction cost for the DDOT Preferred Alternative at about $175 million, which includes roadway, bridge, and streetcar capital costs.
 Updated cost estimates will be prepared as part of the project.

 If the project should move forward, it would be built almost entirely within DDOT right-of-way.
 Some Washington Metropolitan Area Transit Authority (WMATA) right-of-way has been identified for the end-of-line at the Benning Road Metrorail station and a traction power substation (TPSS) facility located near the Benning Road Metrorail station.
 The project would not displace or relocate any residence, business, or community facility; however, the geometry of the road will change and will bring the curb on each side of the street closer to adjacent residences and businesses in some locations.

 The roadway geometry changes also would result in the need to remove and replace street trees.
 The final extent of tree removal will be determined in the design process, following a detailed survey of the corridor’s street trees.
 DDOT’s Urban Forestry Administration will develop and implement a street tree management plan.
 The street trees would not be removed as a result of the propulsion (power) system for the proposed streetcar extension.